Kendall Gammon: Professional career

 Gammon was selected 291st overall in the 11th round of the 1992 NFL draft by the Pittsburgh Steelers.
 For the Steelers, he was the long snapper and backup center from 1992 to 1995.

 After spending four years with the New Orleans Saints, Gammon signed with the Chiefs as a free agent in February 2000.
 He was named to the Pro Bowl in 2005 as a special teams player, long snapping for the AFC team.
 Gammon was the first pure long snapper to be selected for the Pro Bowl.

 Gammon played in 218 consecutive games and appeared in Super Bowl XXX with the Pittsburgh Steelers in 1995.

-Personal life
+Post-football career

 In January 2008, Gammon returned to Pittsburg State, in Pittsburg, Kansas.
-He serves as the university's Director of Development for Intercollegiate Athletics.
+He serves as the university's Special Assistant to the President, External Relations.

 Gammon was the co-owner of Paradise Nursery, a retail/wholesale distributor of nursery products in Kansas City, which was sold in 2013.

 Gammon has written two books, Life's a Snap: Building on the Past to Improve Your Future (ISBN 978-0981557403) and Game Plan: Leadership Lessons from the Best of the NFL (ISBN 978-0981557410).

 Gammon was on-air talent for the Chiefs Radio Network from 2008 to 2020, ending as the game color analyst following the retirement of Chiefs Pro Football Hall of Fame quarterback Len Dawson.